sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 ### Automated Security Scanning and Auditing

-We use EPR events to trigger various types of security scans.
+We use EPR messages to trigger various types of security scans.
 Combined with special test containers that examine the test results, SAS has the ability to prevent artifacts from shipping if they don't pass their scans.
 Watchers can then create work tickets for the artifact owners.
-Not only that, we use EPR events to coordinate the delivery of scan results for further analysis with other tools.
+Not only that, we use EPR messages to coordinate the delivery of scan results for further analysis with other tools.
 This has dramatically reduced SAS's remediation time and allows us to locate any CVE in our codebase within minutes.